-The best One Album Wonders of all time
+The best One Album artists of all time

 Radio X takes a look at the acts that only released that one, memorable LP.

 Jeff Buckley - Grace (1994)

 The singer’s one and only studio album was released in his native America on 23 August 1994 and he spent the majority of the following two years touring the record.
 He’d started work on his second album, tentatively titled My Sweetheart The Drunk, when he accidentally drowned while swimming in Wolf River Harbor, in the Mississippi River on 29 May 1997.